Mythikos/jquery-overlay/README.md

 # jquery-overlay
-A simple javascript overlay using jquery
+A simple javascript overlay using jquery as I needed a simple overlay system to indicate when work was being done asynchronously in asp.net.